 The curators of the new Oregon Rocks exhibit at Oregon Historical Society knew they could not cover all Oregon music history, so they concentrated on the history of Oregon rock.
-Where did Courtney Love and The Dandy Warhols come from?
+Where did Courtney Love, The Dandy Warhols and The Decemberists come from?

 Go find out.